pdmosses/metaborg.github.io/docs/background/documentation/guis-and-menus.md

+---
+title: "GUIs and Menus"
+---
-# Documentation GUIs and Menus
+# How to document GUIs and Menus
 To describe (a sequence of) menu items or GUI elements, you can format them using the `gui` inline language, and separate them with `>`.
 For example, this describes a preferences sequence in Eclipse:

 ```markdown